 “Coupled with supply realities, any demand spikes or drop-offs will create opportunities and challenges for consumer packaged goods,” a 2020 report by consulting firm McKinsey & Company says.

 “Even as companies work nonstop to stabilize their business, we believe it is critical to allocate significant time to planning for the post-crisis phase.
 It can be as simple as executives spending a few hours every week thinking ahead, or as committed as assigning a specific team responsibility for creating RGM [revenue growth management] plans for 2021 and beyond,” the report says.
 “To succeed at RGM in the next normal, consumer packaged goods companies need to focus on consumers, shoppers and customers, and define scenarios for each.”

 Some companies are simply asking their customers to be patient.
 Taco Bell, for example, recently posted this message on its website: “Sorry we can’t feed your current crave.”

 Some big fast food chains, including McDonald’s and Jersey Mike’s Subs, have been forced to increase prices as supplies dwindle and inflation creeps up.
+It is time now for companies all along the supply chain as well the fast food companies themselves to step up their inventory management strategies and look at how they can serve the rising demand for food without it causing much hinderance to the consumers.
 Consumer prices for food away from home jumped 4.7 percent last year and prices for food at home increased 3 percent, according to the Bureau of Labor Statistics’ Consumer Price Index.

 Lesson from the top